Quick Answer

 Exam Tip: Gotchas

 - The reverse triangular merger is the most common modern M&A structure.
-The target survives the merger, preserving its contracts, licenses, and regulatory permits without the consent process that change-of-control or assignment clauses would otherwise require.
-The forward triangular merger dissolves the target into the acquirer's subsidiary, which can trigger consent requirements.
+The target survives the merger, preserving its contracts, licenses, and regulatory permits without the asset-by-asset assignment process an asset sale would require.

 There is a federal-tax election that lets a buyer and seller jointly recharacterize a stock purchase as an asset purchase for federal tax purposes while leaving the transaction a stock sale for legal and contractual purposes.
-The election is the buy-side banker's tool for getting a stepped-up tax basis in the target's assets (and thus enhanced depreciation and amortization deductions over time) without forcing an asset purchase deal structure.

 - Joint election: required by both buyer and seller; one party cannot make it unilaterally